What the hell is going on in Michigan? Here’s the latest election update and why it matters

 President Donald Trump’s campaign has filed a lawsuit in Michigan over what it calls “meaningful access” to ballot counting.
+Less than a day later, a Michigan judge tossed it out, the Associated Press reported, saying the suit was filed too late in the process.

-He and former Vice President Joe Biden were running neck and neck in the state, but on Wednesday evening, numerous news outlets called the Wolverine State for the Democrat.
+Trump and former Vice President Joe Biden were running neck and neck in the state, but on Wednesday evening, numerous news outlets called the Wolverine State for the Democrat.
 Here’s what you need to know about some Republicans’ demand to halt the process.

 What’s the issue?

-Note: This story is developing and this post has been updated with new details.